The Parameterized Complexity of Domination-type Problems and Application to Linear Codes: Other Domination Problems

 \begin{theorem} \textsc{Digraph Kernel} is complete for $\text{\emph W}[2]$. \end{theorem}

-\begin{proof} The hardness for $\text{W}[2]$ has been proved in \cite{kernelDigraph}.
+\begin{proof} The hardness for $\text{W}[2]$ is proved in \cite{kernelDigraph}.
 The proof of the membership is very similar to the $\text{W}[2]$ membership of $(\sigma,\rho)$\textsc{-Dominating Set} (Theorem \ref{sigmarho:w2}).
 The machine and the initialization are the same, with $\sigma=\{0\}$ and $\rho=\mathbb{N}^+$.
-In the third phase, only the heads of the tapes associated with \emph{incoming neighbors} move to the right. \end{proof}
+In phase (3), only the heads of the tapes associated with \emph{incoming neighbors} move to the right. $\Box$ \end{proof}